California's private high-speed rail on hold - for now - California Political Review

 It was a letter from the federal government that put things on hold — temporarily.
 The Federal

 The Virgin Train USA high-speed rail line is a hit in Florida, where it transports thousands of people from Miami to West Palm Beach.
-But a similar plan was temporarily bumped off the tracks at the California Treasurer’s Office.
+But a similar plan was temporarily bumped off the tracks at the California Treasurer?s Office.

 “We just want affirmative action or confirmation from the Federal Railroad Administration that they are basically going to check off on their end of this project,” Treasurer Fiona Ma said.
-“That would give us board members more confidence.”
+“That would give us board members more confidence.?

 In the meantime, the $300 million bond plan is on hold for a project that is expected to spur economic growth along with multifamily housing.

-“We are projecting the project will support roughly 7,490 multifamily units between Victorville and Apple Valley,” said Sanjay Varshney, a Sacramento State professor who is also a consultant on the project.
+?We are projecting the project will support roughly 7,490 multifamily units between Victorville and Apple Valley,? said Sanjay Varshney, a Sacramento State professor who is also a consultant on the project.

-The project would not conflict with California’s voter-approved and publicly financed high-speed rail system, according to CEO Brian Kelly.
+The project would not conflict with California?s voter-approved and publicly financed high-speed rail system, according to CEO Brian Kelly.

-“It’s an exciting opportunity for the state of California,” Kelly said.
+?It?s an exciting opportunity for the state of California,?
+Kelly said.

-“We wanted for many years now to see a private sector investment come in for high-speed rail in California,” Kelly said.
+?We wanted for many years now to see a private sector investment come in for high-speed rail in California,?
+Kelly said.
 “The Virgin train line has committed to electrified high-speed rail, which is a big deal for us.
-And we look forward to the day we’re meeting in Palmdale together — and figure out how to go to Los Angeles.”
+And we look forward to the day we?re meeting in Palmdale together — and figure out how to go to Los Angeles.?

 The Virgin Trains USA tracks from Victorville to Las Vegas could be operational in three years.

-So, why can’t California’s high-speed rail be operational sooner?
+So, why can?t California’s high-speed rail be operational sooner?

-It’s “a couple of things,” Kelly said.
-“One: They have all the funding they need to build the project.”
+It?s ?a couple of things,?
+Kelly said. ?One: They have all the funding they need to build the project.?

 The other issue is acquiring the land needed to build California’s high-speed rail.

-“Almost all of their right of way is through the public right of way,” Kelly said.
-“They’re going to be getting right of way from the state of California.”
+?Almost all of their right of way is through the public right of way,?
+Kelly said. ?They?re going to be getting right of way from the state of California.”

-In the meantime, what will Ma’s office do now to fast track the Virgin Trains USA project?
+In the meantime, what will Ma?s office do now to fast track the Virgin Trains USA project?

-“I believe that they will get the sign off a final report from the federal government,” Ma said.
-“But it’s just not here today.
-We’re hoping that it will be here for our next board meeting Feb.
-12.”
+?I believe that they will get the sign off a final report from the federal government,?
+Ma said. ?But it?s just not here today.
+We?re hoping that it will be here for our next board meeting Feb.
+12.?

 Profile